-One of the first questions anyone asks when considering purchasing a dog or puppy is how big will it get?
-This is a very relevant and important question considering your need to ensure your puppy is cared for appropriately in your home.
+One of the first questions anyone asks when considering purchasing a dog or puppy is “How big will my puppy get?”

-When predicting adult size, the two easiest formulas to remember are FOUR FOLD and DOUBLE UP.
+When predicting adult size, two easy formulas to remember are FOUR FOLD and DOUBLE UP.

 Double Up: Generally, an adult dog will weigh about twice as much as he did when he was 4 months of age; giant breeds will double what they weighed at 5 months.